 Have a clear backup plan, both internally and externally, when technology goes awry… because it will.
 Then, decide whether the problem is big enough to warrant sharing details with your guests.
 Sometimes, issues can be solved quickly and quietly, but the canceled reservations and offline POS system require clear and honest communication.

 Food is king, but entertainment is queen

-The Scarlet Lady featured many familiar NYC staples in the evenings.
+The Scarlet Lady featured many familiar NYC staples.
 Never Sleep Alone is a participatory show featuring the relationship therapist Dr. Alex Shiller.
 A frequent headliner at Joe’s Pub, Dr. A has long been an East Village celebrity, combining cabaret-style performances with lessons on flirting, consent and sex.
 “Scarlet Night” is a full-ship activation and collaboration with the producer behind “Sleep No More,” “Queen of the Night,” and “The Donkey Show,” Randy Weiner.
 The onboard club, The Manor, was packed every night, as well.
 And yes, don’t worry — they made space for a karaoke lounge, too.

 Many guests chose a cruise vacation over other options for the entertainment factor.
 I loved this component because it was never a headache deciding what to do each night.
 There were themes, expectations, and plans already in motion.
 Any time you can remove decision-making from your guests’ agenda and tell them where to go, you give them a break from their everyday responsibilities.

 The Scarlet Lady introduced me to so many lovely people and even added a new tattoo to my collection — a sailor’s knot.